-ClickUp's organizational structure is based on a carefully constructed hierarchy system.
-Projects and Lists are located right in the middle of hierarchy, and are essential to its success:
+ClickUp's organization is based on a carefully constructed hierarchy.
+Projects and Lists are located right in the middle of hierarchy, and are essential to its success!

 This system ensures that every action item has a clearly defined place in your workflow, and makes it less likely that tasks will fall through the cracks.

 There are a lot of ways to customize Projects you create.

 - Choose to create the Project from a template

 - Add any relevant Lists to the new Project (or just start with a generic one named something such as "Tasks")

 Why Require Lists?